Britain moves closer to COVID-19 vaccine trials that infect volunteers | Health

 In these tightly-controlled trials, volunteers are given a vaccine and then about a month later are deliberately infected with the disease under controlled conditions.
 They are then isolated in a quarantine facility and monitored to see if they become sick or if the vaccine protects them.
 Critics say deliberately infecting someone with a potentially deadly disease for which there is currently no effective treatment is unethical.

+Leading vaccine developers AstraZeneca, Sanofi , BioNTech, Moderna and Inovio said last month that their respective vaccine candidates were not involved in the programme.
+Germany's CureVac on Friday said participation in a human challenge trial had not been decided yet because the circumstances would have to be clearer.

+Johnson & Johnson has previously said it was evaluating the potential benefit of such trials.
 Any human challenge trials conducted in Britain would have to be approved by the Medicines and Healthcare products Regulatory Agency, the healthcare regulator that looks into safety, ethics and protocol.
-(Editing by Pravin Char and Carmel Crimmins)
+(Additional reporting by Ludwig Burger Editing by Pravin Char, Carmel Crimmins and Toby Chopra)

 - READ MORE ON: